Roger Christie: THC Ministry

 Roger Christie ran the THC Ministry (aka Hawaii Cannabis Ministry) in Hilo, Hawai'i for ten years.
 According to the Ministry's website, "We use Cannabis religiously and you can, too."
 Roger believes that spiritual and/or religious use of Cannabis hemp is worthy of First Amendment recognition and protections.
-He is on a life mission to achieve the goal of Equal Justice Under Law for Cannabis sacrament for the THC Ministry and for We the people.
+He is on a life mission to achieve the goal of Equal Justice Under the Law for Cannabis sacrament for the THC Ministry and for We the people.
 Home brewing of beer and wine with no limit on alcohol content is legal for every household in all 50 states.
 Roger's goal includes the acceptance of home growing of safe and natural Cannabis in a similar way, using the concepts of Equal Justice Under Law, the First Amendment for religious freedom and the separation of church and state.

-The THC Ministry blessing is: "God, that's great!
+The THC Ministry's blessing is: "God, that's great!
 Please show me the blessings in this situation ... and hurry!
 I am safe, I am loved and all is well."